 Services like General Motors’ OnStar system, Toyota’s Safety Connect, Lexus’s Enform, Ford’s Sync, BMW’s Assist and Mercedes Benz’s Mbrace all use a cellular connection embedded in the vehicle to provide a variety of automated and call center support services to a driver.
 These subscription services make it possible to track a car’s location, unlock doors remotely and control other functions.

-News related to Accident Reconstruction Topics
+News related to Crash Reconstruction Topics

 1 post • Page 1 of 1